DEliasVCruz/ZettlekastenNotes/unhs.md

 parent class method can handle instances of it's child method according to that subclass characteristics

+### Singletons

+A singleton is a class with only one instance.
+There are some examples of singletones in `Python` such as `None`, `True` and `False` this is what allows you to compare against them with the `is` keyword since it returns `True` for objects that are the exact same instance

 ## Cookbook

 ### Define a class instance attributes